 Can Lifestyle Changes Help Those With Lupus Nephritis?

-As with most medical conditions including SLE and lupus nephritis, lifestyle decisions can play an important role in supporting the immune system and assist an individual in reac
+As with most medical conditions including SLE and lupus nephritis, lifestyle decisions can play an important role in supporting the immune system and assist an individual in reaching their health goals.

 - Stay Well Hydrated by Drinking Enough Fluids-According to the Mayo Clinic, The Institute of Medicine determined that an adequate intake (AI) for men is roughly 3 liters (about 13 cups) of total beverages a day.
-The AI for women is 2.2 liters (about 9 cups) of total beverages a day.hing their optimum level of health.
+The AI for women is 2.2 liters (about 9 cups) of total beverages a day.
 The following lifestyle choices can help those who are suffering with lupus nephritis.

 - Maintain a Healthy Blood Pressure (120/80 is generally considered to be in healthy range).